min2ha/ukwa-site/content/target/57076/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Collaboration on science and innovation: a future partnership paper

 This paper outlines the UK’s objectives for an ambitious science and innovation agreement with the EU.
 It sets out examples of where the UK sees potential mutual benefit in a close working relationship, exploring precedents for each.
 The paper invites discussion with the EU on how best to shape our future partnership in this area.